pu2clr/SI4735/extras/BOARD_PL102BA/README.md

 To know more about "NE928 10A V01" (just AM/MW and FM) see [About the board NE928-10A V:01](https://pu2clr.github.io/SI4735/extras/BOARD_NE928_10A_V_01/).

 The __PU2CLR SI4735 Arduino Library__ works very well with "NE928 10A V01" (just AM/MW and FM) and "PL102BA-S V:2.1 10628 (all band AM and FM + RDS/RBDS).
 Any Arduino sketch used for the SI4735 can be used for the SI4730-D60/"PL102BA-S V:2.1 10628".
-Of course, functions that deal with SSB mode will not work with these devices.
+Of course, functions that deal with SSB mode will not work with this devices.

 ## The photos bellow show the SI4730-D60 based board labeled "PL102BA-S V:2.1 10628"